A101 Bootcamp: Real-world adulting skills college isn’t teaching.

 Master the art of networking—both in person and online.

-Topics include: Optimizing your LinkedIn profile, writing effective outreach messages, and attending networking events with confidence.
+Topics include: Optimizing your LinkedIn profile by leveraging your Alum network, writing effective outreach messages, and attending events with confidence.

 In-Person Networking & LinkedIn